Miami-Dade County Public Schools: 2000s to 2010s

 In 2013, the state of Florida announced it would replace the FCAT statewide with Partnership for Assessment of Readiness for College and Careers (PARCC) exams.
 The PARCC exams were planned for introduction during the 2014–2015 school year.
 Concerns over PARCC include longer testing times.
 In comparison to the FCAT's 12-day testing window, PARCC would be spread out over 20 days.
 There were concerns over the fact that PARCC had not yet, as of 2013, been "developed, designed, nor tested."

+2020s

+In September 2020, during the COVID-19 pandemic, the school district experienced a DDoS attack against their network.

+In December 2021, Carvalho announced he would be departing from his position as the school district's superintendent.
+School board members voted Jose L. Dotres as his replacement in a 6–3 vote in January 2022.

+In 2023, Bob Graham Education Center in Miami Lakes within the Miami-Dade system banned the inaugural poem of Amanda Gorman, following the complaint of a parent.